-The principal investigator or designee will provide a copy of the informed consent form and/or assent form as necessary (signed copy to be provided per applicable law) to the patient and/or legal guardian.
+The principal investigator or designee will provide a copy of the informed consent form (signed copy to be provided per applicable law) to the patient.
 The original form will be maintained in the patient's medical records at the site.